threadi/wp-personio-integration-light/readme.txt

 * Added filter to change the result for check if FSE-theme is used
 * Compatibility with WordPress 6.5.2
 * Fixed handling of updates together with Pro

+= 3.0.3 =
+* Fixed possible error in position by missing language-setting for position